Wynnum West - Hemmant

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

 AreaSearch's latest postcode level ATO data for financial year 2022 shows that Wynnum West - Hemmant has a high national median income of $59,445 and an average income of $71,724.
-This contrasts with Greater Brisbane's median income of $55,645 and average income of $70,520.
-Based on Wage Price Index growth of 11.71% since financial year 2022, the current estimated median income is approximately $66,406, and the average income is around $80,123 as of March 2025.
+This is higher than Greater Brisbane's median income of $55,645 and average income of $70,520.
+Based on Wage Price Index growth since financial year 2022, current estimates as of September 2025 would be approximately $67,761 (median) and $81,758 (average).
 According to the 2021 Census, incomes in Wynnum West - Hemmant cluster around the 58th percentile nationally.
-The dominant income bracket is $1,500 - 2,999 with 35.1% of residents (5,960 people).
-High housing costs consume 17.1% of income, but strong earnings place disposable income at the 56th percentile.
+The income bracket of $1,500 - 2,999 dominates with 35.1% of residents.
+This is consistent with broader trends across the metropolitan region showing 33.3% in the same category.
+High housing costs consume 17.1% of income, but strong earnings place disposable income at the 56th percentile nationally.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income